Taiwan's Vice-President Hsiao makes rare address to international lawmakers at European Parliament

 “In an era marked by increasing fragmentation, volatility and rising authoritarianism, this gathering affirms something vital — that democracies, even when far apart, are not alone,” she added to a standing ovation in a small chamber of the European Parliament.

-While Hsiao did not formally address the whole European Parliament — the European Union trade bloc does not have formal diplomatic relations with Taiwan — her visit was still likely to draw ire from Beijing.
+While Hsiao did not formally address the whole European Parliament — the European Union trade bloc does not have formal diplomatic relations with Taiwan — her visit still drew ire from Beijing.

-China's mission to the European Union did not immediately respond to a request for comment.
+China's mission to the European Union said in a press briefing on Saturday that Hsiao's visit "gravely violates the one-China principle, constitutes serious interference in China's internal affairs, and severely undermines political mutual trust between China and the EU".

 Taiwan's government says it has the right to engage with other countries and that China has no right to claim the island or to dictate Taipei's actions.